 6.32.1 Applicability to language

+The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.32 exists in C++.

 C++ provides both call by value and call by reference parameter passing.
 The argument is evaluated to initialize the formal parameter (in the first case) or bound to the formal parameter (in the second case) of the function that is being called.
 A formal parameter behaves like a local variable.

 An object can be modified in a function by passing the address to the object to the function, for example